-The School approves a final general fund budget in May based on enrollment projections for the school year.
+The School approves a final general fund budget in June based on enrollment projections for the school year.
 In October, after enrollment stabilizes, adjustments are made to the budget.
-At year-end, the school had some variances between its final budgeted and actual activities.
-Overall, the school recognized \$6,942 less revenue than expected and spent \$237,464 less than planned, when compared to the final budget.
-A budget amendment was adopted in January 2019 for FY 2018-2019.
+At year-end the school had some variances between its final budgeted and actual activities.
+Overall, the school recognized \$350,401 more in revenue than expected and spent \$218,851 less than planned, when compared to the final budget.